 By mail.
 The postage is already paid, so just put your signed envelope in the mail.
 You should allow at least 5 days for your ballot to reach us by mail.

 Drop off during Early Voting.
 We have secure ballot boxes at every Early Voting site during Early Voting hours.
 No need to stand in line.

 Drop off at any of our four offices.
 Right after we mail out our first ballots, we set up secure ballot boxes at our offices.
 Come by when our offices are open and drop your ballot off.
 These offices are the only place you can drop a ballot off on Election Day.

 When we receive your ballot, we check your signature against the signature you submitted when you registered to vote.
-If your signature has changed over time, you'll need to submit a new voter registration form to update your signature.
-Make sure to print the form, sign it, and mail or deliver it to our office.
+If your signature has changed over time, you'll need to use a voter registration application to update your signature.
 Signatures must be updated before Vote By Mail ballot canvassing begins.